Close menu Resources for... William & Mary

 This procedure applies to William & Mary as a whole university, including the Virginia Institute of Marine Science (the university).

 This is the procedure for investigating any conduct prohibited by the Discrimination Policy and/or the Title IX Policy allegedly committed by a student.
-A different procedure is used for addressing complaints and concerns of discrimination, discriminatory harassment, retaliation or sexual misconduct by employees or third parties (including but not limited to vendors, contractors, alumni/ae, visitors or local residents); the Dean of Students can assist students with such complaints or concerns.
+A different procedure is used for addressing complaints and concerns of discrimination, discriminatory harassment, retaliation or sexual misconduct by employees or third parties (including but not limited to vendors, contractors, alumni/ae, visitors or local residents).

-his procedure also may be used, under the authorization of the Dean of Students, for investigation and adjudication of other reported violations of the Student Code of Conduct, including other reported violations of the rights of others, particularly those requiring significant investigation, such as allegations of hazing.
+This procedure also may be used, under the authorization of Student Affairs, for investigation and adjudication of other reported violations of the Student Code of Conduct, including other reported violations of the rights of others, particularly those requiring significant investigation, such as allegations of hazing.

 This procedure may apply to misconduct that occurs on or off university property.
 In cases where misconduct under the Title IX Policy is alleged, additional procedural requirements are implemented in compliance with the federal regulations.
 [2]